diana-iulia/unit4-codequiz/pseudocode.md

 # what does my application need to function

-- html and css
+- DYNAMIC* html and css
 - a start button
 - timer
 - sequence of questions + if true/false
 - store user scores and initials locally